DNS spoofing attack and how it works?

 DNS spoofing is a generic term and can be done using various methods, such as DNS cache poisoning.
 It comprises a DNS server executing a man-in-the-middle attack.
 There are three different methods of a DNS attack.
 Among the different methods of DNS attacks, here are three of the most common:

 After knowing about the DNS attack and how it takes place, you must be thinking if this attack can be avoided and, if yes, how to avoid it.
 You don't have to do much for the prevention of DNS spoofing.
 Instead, it falls more into the hands of the actual DNS provider who handles DNS website searches and the website owner.
 Therefore, website owners and DNS providers should take precautions to avoid DNS spoofing.
 Here are some of the best tips to consider to prevent DNS.

 - Use DNSSEC

 DNS spoofing can cause a lot of problems for visitors and website owners.
-The primary reason an attacker conducts a DNS spoofing attack is for personal gain or for the spread of malware .
-Therefore, as a website owner, it is important to choose a trusted DNS hosting provider that uses modern security mechanisms.
+The primary reason an attacker conducts a DNS attack is for personal gain or the spread of malware.
+Therefore, it is important to choose a trusted DNS hosting provider that uses modern security mechanisms as a website owner.